palomarlab/palomarlab.github.io/index.md

 ---

 # Palomar Lab
-We are interested on the study of chloroplast chromatin dynamics.
+We are interested on the study of chloroplast chromatin dynamics by using a mix of wet and dry lab methodologies.
+Our main tools are based on next generation sequencing and bioinformatics.
 {% include section.html %}

 ## Highlights